Albertsofc/csPortfolio/README.md

    </details>
    <details>
   <summary>April, 2019</summary>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In April this year, I was awarded a State Winner by the National Center for Women in Technology's Aspirations in Computing program.
-Visit the website [here!](https://mnstateitcoe.org/announcing-the-2019-minnesota-aspirations-for-women-in-computing-awards-honorees/)
+Visit the website at https://mnstateitcoe.org/announcing-the-2019-minnesota-aspirations-for-women-in-computing-awards-honorees/
   <br>
    </details>